This article was updated on December 3rd, 2023

 - Rice water can help bind and firm up the stool.
 You can make rice water by boiling high-quality rice in a pot full of water.
 After you remove the cooked grains, cool the creamy-white liquid, and offer it to your pup.
 You may need to add some low-sodium broth or baby food to make it more palatable.

-How long will it take for my dog to recover from jelly-like poop with blood?
+How long will it take for my dog to recover?

 The duration of jelly-like poop in dogs varies depending on the underlying condition.
 Unless your dog has a serious condition that requires specialized treatment such as antibiotics, they usually recover fairly quickly.
 For example, the average recovery time for dogs with Acute Hemorrhagic Diarrhea Syndrome is 24-72 hours.

-If you’re treating your dog at home for jelly-like mucus and blood for more than a few days, contact your veterinarian for further workup.
+If you’re treating your dog at home for more than a few days, contact your veterinarian for further workup.
 Your pooch may require a more aggressive course of treatment.

 Immediately after treatment, be careful to follow your veterinarian’s instructions for after-care.
 Don’t make any dietary changes for at least a few weeks after your pal recovers to avoid upsetting the gut.
 Monitor your dog’s stools and behavior to catch any signs of a relapse.